 Mother Load is unpasteurised apple cider vinegar, which means it has a murky substance, or the “mother” in it.
 Since the “mother” is a probiotic, it fights harmful bacteria with beneficial bacteria.
 This helps your birds battle disease.
 You can expect your birds to have better health overall when you give them Mother Load!

 So, why is Mother Load infused with garlic?
 Chickens love the taste of it, and it has antiviral properties!
 Chickens can get these benefits even if it’s not fresh garlic- they’ll notice the taste in just a few drops of Mother Load.

 Is apple cider vinegar safe for chickens?

 Did we mention that Mother Load has no harmful chemicals?
 The natural acids in this raw apple cider vinegar are plenty to boost the overall health- the only other thing you need is plain water!
 No nasty toxins necessary for a healthy flock.

 Giving Mother Load to your birds is very simple.
 You just add it to your chickens’ water!
 First, shake the bottle well.
 The milky stuff at the bottom is the “mother,” so you want to get it good and incorporated.
 Then, apply 1 tablespoon of Mother Load per gallon in the waterers of your chicken coop.

 Apply this once per week to your chickens’ waterer.
 If you have new chicks, run the vinegar days one and two, and then run it about once per week.
+ACV in chick water it totally safe and healthy for them.
 Get ready to boost your flock’s immune system!
 The benefits of apple cider vinegar on chicken health has been made very clear to us from the feedback we get from customers, which is really good news!

-Read on for even more information on apple cider vinegar with garlic and its benefits to chickens.
+Read on for even more information on apple cider vinegar in chick water and its benefits to chickens.

 Apple Cider Vinegar and Chickens’ Health